 Genesis Breyer P-Orridge is an musician and artist best known as a founder of Coum Transmissions, Throbbing Gristle, Psychic TV, and Thee Majesty.
-Coum Transmissions controversial installation Prostitution earned them the title “Wreckers of Civilization.”
-Throbbing Gristle is considered the first industrial band.
-Psychic TV hold the Guinness Book of World Records record for most albums released in one year.
+The controversial Coum Transmissions art exibit called Prostitution earned the group the title “Wreckers of Civilization.”
+Throbbing Gristle, which evolved from Coum, is considered the first industrial band.
+Psychic TV, formed by P-Orridge and Peter “Sleazy” Christopherson of Gristle and Coum, holds the Guinness Book of World Records record for most albums released in one year.

 P-Orridge and his second wife Lady Jaye began a series of body modifications with the aim of becoming a third unified being known as Breyer P-Orridge.
 Lady Jaye died in October of 2007.

 The Genesis P-Orridge Online Archive Extensive collection of interviews, articles, show dates, information, and ephemera.

 Check the official news page for upcoming appearances, performances, etc.

 A remix by P-Orridge appears on the deluxe edition of the recent Nine Inch Nails album Hesitation Marks